Team-AbCiv/IC2Tweaker/doc/MetalFormer.md

 minecraft:dirt*64 = minecraft:diamond_block
 ```

-To remove an existed recipe, simply remove the corresponding line in `config/ic2/metal_former_rolling.ini`.
+When using IC2 Experimental, to remove an existed recipe simply remove the corresponding line in `config/ic2/metal_former_rolling.ini`.

+When using IC2 Classic & Ic2 Classic Extras, to remove an existed recipe simply disable the corresponding recipe in `config/ic2/ic2machineRecipes.json`.